germs-lab/SOPs/manure_dna_extraction_96well.md

     + hover tips over the wells, do not touch. use 8 tips.
 2. Check Solution C1.
 If Solution C1 has precipitated, heat solution at 60ºC until the precipitate has dissolved.
     + solution C1 contains SDS.
-If it g(RCF)ets cold, it will precipitate.
+If it gets cold, it will precipitate.
 Heating at 60ºC will dissolve the SDS.
 Solution C1 can be used while it is still warm.
 3. Add 60 µl of Solution C1.
 Secure the Square Well Mat tightly to the plate.
     + use E1 Clip-tip 1250µl, program `Htp-repeat60µl`